ArnaudBarre/eslint-plugin-react-refresh/README.md

 # eslint-plugin-react-refresh [![npm](https://img.shields.io/npm/v/eslint-plugin-react-refresh)](https://www.npmjs.com/package/eslint-plugin-react-refresh)

-Validate that your components can safely be updated with fast refresh.
+Validate that your components can safely be updated with Fast Refresh.

 ## Explainer

-"Fast refresh", also known as "hot reloading", is a feature in many modern bundlers.
+"Fast Refresh", also known as "hot reloading", is a feature in many modern bundlers.
 If you update some React component(s) on disk, then the bundler will know to update only the impacted parts of your page -- without a full page reload.

 `eslint-plugin-react-refresh` enforces that your components are structured in a way that integrations such as [react-refresh](https://www.npmjs.com/package/react-refresh) expect.